InitialByte/the-platform/README.md

 - Single clone.
 No need to clone several repositories.
 - Access to all parts of the system.
 Simplified refactoring of the whole system.
 - Linting only files to commit.
-- Custom light weight nginx+alpine Docker build with HTTP/2, TLSv1.3, brotli.
+- Custom light weight nginx 1.19 +alpine Docker build with HTTP/2, TLSv1.3, brotli.
 - Extra small size of Docker containers.
 - Ability to separate applications, for example, a mobile application and a desktop application in easy way.
 - Smoke testing after deploying, which can be used to rollback if deploy was failed.
 - Optimized by lighthouse rules.
 - [Atomic design](https://atomicdesign.bradfrost.com/) methodology for building UI.
-- [TODO] BEM methodology for naming css classes.
 - Easier upgrade of the underlying technologies for each workspace.
 - Allow to fit the best the technology to each need.
 - Webpack 5 fastest speed and smallest bundle size.